iancaragol/with/content/posts/colombia/index.md

 ### Cartagena

+Our last stop in Colombia was Cartagena which is a costal city know for its beaches and sunny warm weather ☀️.
+When we first got into Cartagena we were hungry so we stopped by an empanada street vendor to grab a snack.
+Looking back on this, eating random meat pastries from a cart on the sidewalk might have not been the safest bet, but its what you do when traveling and we survived.

 ![IMG_3238_LR](IMG_3238_LR.jpg)

+> Street vendor with some tasty ham and cheese empanada

+After dropping off our bags, we strolled around Cartagena and saw so much diversity with the people, foods, and wildlife.

+We saw a single grove of trees with three very different animals 🐿️ 🦥 🐒.

 ![IMG_3240_LR](IMG_3240_LR.jpg)

+> A sloth hanging from a tree in the park 🦥

 ![IMG_3242_LR](IMG_3242_LR.jpg)

+> A deep red chipmunk / squirrel having a banana snack 🐿️

 ![IMG_3246_LR](IMG_3246_LR.jpg)

+> Some kind of monkey 🐒

 ![IMG_3248_LR](IMG_3248_LR.jpg)

+> Another sloth

+We went back to our hostel afterwards as we had a big day ahead of us tomorrow as we had to figure out logistics for getting to the beach.

+The beach we chose to go to was "Playa Blanca".
+It wasn't too far away but this wasn't a place you could just "plug into Google Maps" to get you there.
+We first started our journey by hopping on a local bus that took us down the coast. **Holy shit** was this bus a safety hazard...
+Now at this point, Leah and I had been traveling around Colombia for nearly 10 days and were feeling pretty comfortable, but boy was this bus a culture shock.
+This bus had a windshield, but there were no side windows left as they had all been smashed out.
+The seats were a various assortment of chairs that had been bolted to the floor or welded together.
+I think my chair was a beach chair and Leah's chair looked like it came from an airport.
+The driver's chair was literally pieces of bent metal and paracord wrapped around it to make a mesh net to sit on.
+It should go without saying, that this bus did not have seat belts.
+This bus had no apparent route or schedule but we were pretty sure it was going in the direction we wanted.

+We rode the bus for about an hour and a half before getting off with a two other woman who also looked like they were going to a beach.
+We found ourselves with all our gear standing on the side of a dirt road in the middle of no-where.
+At this point we probably realized we had messed up.
+The women who got off with us were nearby climbing into the back of a covered pickup truck.
+I shouted "Playa Blanca?!", they nodded, and so we dove into the back of the truck.
+We got lucky as they were going to the same beach and we managed to hitch a ride.
+No one spoke any English and they probably thought we were lunatics but we made it to the region where the beach was.
+However, you could only go so far in a car and you have to ride on dirt bikes the rest of the way.
+So we went from the trunk, to the back of two kid's dirt bikes (with all our gear), and rode on the trail until we popped out on the beach.

+We were staying in a little shack on the beach that was quite nice.
+It was a straw shake with beds and that was it.
+No running water, a single lightbulb, and a towel.
+It was right on the beach and had an amazing view of the sunset.
+We saw in the beach, soaked up the sun, and had fresh fish from another shack nearby for dinner.
+After the sun had set, we hopped in a boat and drove up the coast with a few other people to checkout a lagoon that was full of bioluminescence capable plankton.
+It was one of those experiences where you feel like you're on another planet and something you never forget.
+As our boat drove into the lagoon, there was a glowing trail of neon blue in the water behind us.
+Once we got into the center of the lagoon, we hopped in the water and got to swim around under the moonlight.
+As you kicked your legs, moved your arms, or dragged your fingers through the water, a glowing blue trail would follow.
+Any movement activated the plankton and they let out a trail of light.
+It was honestly so incredible that words really won't do it any justice.

+The next day, we ran into a bit of a snafu trying to leave the beach.
+It turns out that since most of the beach doesn't have electricity, there are no ATMs.
+We had run out of money and didn't have anyway to pay for our dirt bike rides back to the pickup point.
+The teenagers could kind of understand what we were saying and suggested that they just take us all the way into town when they did a "cooler run" (for food) and we could go with them.
+They would even take us to an ATM.
+So a little while later, we were flying through the trees, and then on roadways on the back of two dirt bikes driven by teenagers with all our packs.

+---

+*Back in the city of Cartagena*...

+The city of Cartagena has a history of being a costal defense city with large walls and even an old fort.
+Today, you enter through the walls of the old city and enter winding streets with all sorts of street vendors, fresh fruit, and art shops.

 ![IMG_3249_LR](IMG_3249_LR.jpg)

+> Starting to walk into the old part of the walled city

 ![IMG_3252_LR](IMG_3252_LR.jpg)

+> Shops, restaurants, and more - just on the other side of the wall

 ![IMG_3254_LR](IMG_3254_LR.jpg)
 ![IMG_3259_LR](IMG_3259_LR.jpg)

+> All sorts of different fresh fruits

 ![IMG_3272_LR](IMG_3272_LR.jpg)

+> Leah with a wide assortment of fruits that we tried

 ![IMG_3277_LR](IMG_3277_LR.jpg)
 ![IMG_3282_LR](IMG_3282_LR.jpg)
 ![IMG_3293_LR](IMG_3293_LR.jpg)

+> Leah standing on-top of the old defense wall

 ![IMG_3302_LR](IMG_3302_LR.jpg)
 ![IMG_3309_LR](IMG_3309_LR.jpg)

+> A manual "key copy" machine that is still in use by a shop owner

+After strolling all up and down the old streets of Cartagena, we walked over to the old fort to explore it.
+We found our way into the tunnels of the fort and it was the perfect acoustics for me to be a goofball.
+I echoed into the tunnels "Doooory, I think I found your daaaaad" (Finding Nemo), and Leah almost fell over laughing.

 ![IMG_3312_LR](IMG_3312_LR.jpg)

+> The view of Cartagena from the top of the old fort

 ![IMG_3316_LR](IMG_3316_LR.jpg)
 ![IMG_3330_LR](IMG_3330_LR.jpg)
 ![IMG_3334_LR](IMG_3334_LR.jpg)